 Here are some of the ways you can use the information in their profile to market your children’s book:

 1. Using the list of conferences and festivals your ideal customer attends, reach out to the event hosts to find out if there are opportunities for you to get a booth to sell your book.
 In my experience, this is one of the best ways to market your children’s book.
 By positioning yourself at events that your ideal customer is most likely to attend, you can sell a lot of books, build your author brand, and grow your following.
-To this day, I still run into people that met me at events I vended at 4 or 5 years ago.
+To this day, I still run into people who met me at events I vended at 4 or 5 years ago.
 It’s not every day that people meet authors so when they do, they’ll remember you and support your work for years to come.
-Connection and engagement is really key when it comes to marketing your book, so get out and meet your ideal customers where they are.
+Connection and engagement are really key when it comes to marketing your book, so get out and meet your ideal customers where they are.

 2. Using the list of blogs your ideal customer reads, visit each blog to find out if they have guest blogging opportunities and what their requirements are.
-Then, write a useful post their audience will like and give your book a shout out or highlight your book in your bio.
+Then, write a useful post their audience will like and give your book a shout-out or highlight your book in your bio.
 For example, if your book is a bedtime story to help kids remember to brush their teeth, you could write a guest blog post titled “10 Ways to Help Your Kids Remember to Brush Their Teeth”.
 Number 5 could be “Reinforce tooth brushing with books” and you could recommend your book as well as a few others.
 There are a lot of parenting blogs that would love to share your content with their readers, so it’s a win-win situation.
 They get content, your book gets visibility.

 3. Using the list of Instagram pages your ideal customer follows, send a message to the page owner and ask for their rates to advertise on their page.
 Often, for less than $100, the page owner will share a post about your book, putting it front and center for their thousands of followers to see.